pugjs/pug-source-gen/README.md

 # jade-source-gen

 Generate Jade sources from a Jade AST.
+The resultant source may be different from the original Jade source, but the rendered output should be the same.

 [![Build Status](https://img.shields.io/travis/jadejs/jade-source-gen/master.svg)](https://travis-ci.org/jadejs/jade-source-gen)
 [![Dependency Status](https://img.shields.io/gemnasium/jadejs/jade-source-gen.svg)](https://gemnasium.com/jadejs/jade-source-gen)